spgitmonish/CarND-Capstone/README.md

 * [Monish Sunku Prabhakar(sunku.monish@colorado.edu)](https://github.com/spgitmonish)

 ## Overview
-For this project, we wrote ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following.
+For this project, we wrote ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, waypoint following and control.
 The following is a system architecture diagram showing the ROS nodes and topics used in the project.

 <p align="center">
    <img src="imgs/ROSGraph.png">